-Kent S Godfrey researches how tone, rhythm, melody, and harmony can be experienced through senses in addition to sound.
+Kent S Godfrey is an artist, educator, and academic.
+He connects ideas from various disciplines.
+His theory is that experiencing tone, rhythm, melody, and harmony through senses in addition to sound produces the benefits associated with the concept “music.”
 This provides a theoretical basis for his methods of teaching tone, rhythm, melody, and harmony through multiple senses.
-As a result, autistic individuals who are sensitive to sound, and Deaf people can reap the benefits associated with the concept “music.”
+Kent’s work is particularly applicable to autistic individuals who are sensitive to sound, and Deaf people.

 Featured Media

 For his Ignite Seattle talk, Kent discussed his innovative methods of teaching tone, rhythm, melody, and harmony to autistic individuals through senses in addition to sound.
-The theory is that this imparts the benefits associated with the concept “music.”
 (5 min, 25sec)

 At TEDxSanJuanIsland, Kent described his experiences in the Peace Corps.
 As he taught creative movement to Deaf students, he realized that he was teaching the components of music (tone, rhythm, melody, and harmony) kinesthetically.
 (17min, 50sec)